DrBrown777/TelebotPost/README.md

-# TelebotPost
-AutoPosting last releases to Telegram chanel for TorrentPier-II
+# AutoPosting last releases to Telegram chanel for TorrentPier-II

 The mod allows you to take the latest posts, title, poster, description, link from the database and post to your telegram channel.